-A traditional challenge in manufacturing small batches are the time (and money) consuming machine tool setup changes between batches.
+A traditional challenge in manufacturing smaller batches economically is the time (and money) consuming machine tool setup changes between batches.
 Setup changes require operator intervention and stopping the machine to change or rebuild the fixture or tooling.
 Therefore, this blog series will introduce three technical approaches on how to make small series production more economical – starting with the part fixturing to machines.

 1. Load workpieces faster

 The first step in cutting setup-time of machining centers is equipping the machine with an automatic pallet changer (APC).
 With the changer, setup-times can be partially carried out on the APC side of the machine, while the previous work piece can be being machined in the spindle side.
 Next, pallets need to be buffered in a pallet pool or flexible manufacturing system.
 However, neither of these systems offers automatic part loading / unloading, so to decrease the need of human intervention, material handling should also be automated.

 2. Automate the setup changes

 Luckily, fixture suppliers have introduced products with which setup changes can be automated and thus done during the fully automated period.

 Naturally, the fully automatic setup change causes certain limitations to the manufactured products.
 If machined parts can be limited to some geometrical similarity (like cubic part in some limited part size range), the solution can be a standard and cost efficient long stroke screw vise, which can be opened and closed with a servo motor.
 Such a servo system is available as a product from the company Allmatic, for example.
 If the vises are equipped with interchangeably formed jaws, the part variety can be increased even further.
 We at Fastems promoted a similar system at EMO 2017, but with a hydraulic fixture together with clamping solutions company Polund (watch a video here).